 Is there a science writer alive who has not been schooled by John McPhee?
 Both of us began our writing careers with a collection of McPhee’s books and articles on our shelves, and over the years, we’ve both returned to his works many times, for pleasure and for sustenance.
-Writing at the excellent blog Last Word on Nothing, science journalist Michelle Nijhuis nails McPhee’s singular influence on science journalists everywhere:
+Writing at The Last Word on Nothing, science journalist Michelle Nijhuis nails McPhee’s singular influence on science journalists everywhere:

 When I’m thrashing through the brambles of a first draft, no story in sight, I have one reliable lifeline.
 WWJMD?
 What would John McPhee do to get himself out of this #%&! mess? … Some of his writing is now two generations old, and not, shall we say, of smartphone-friendly lengths.
 But his work holds up.
 He knows what readers don’t know they want to know, and he knows how to tell them about it.
 Those gifts don’t expire.

 There are a lot of answers to WWJMD, and a lot of places to find them.
 You can read his books and pore over The New Yorker archives.
-You can get hold of the charming and instructive Paris Review interview by his former Princeton student, MacArthur-award-winning journalist Peter Hessler.
+You can get hold of the charming and instructive Paris Review interview by his former Princeton student, MacArthur award–winning journalist Peter Hessler.
 Or, best of all, you can hear from the man himself.

-Nijhuis presents excerpts from a recent event hosted by the Center of the American West at the University of Colorado-Boulder, in which McPhee read from his latest New Yorker piece, discussing the composition of some of his profiles in that magazine.
+Here, Nijhuis presents excerpts from a recent event hosted by the Center of the American West at the University of Colorado-Boulder, in which McPhee read from his latest New Yorker piece, discussing the composition of some of his profiles in that magazine.
 He then spoke with Western historian Patty Limerick and took audience questions.
 Below is a transcript of McPhee’s talk, recorded by science journalist Susan Moran and edited slightly for length and clarity by Nijhuis.
 (An mp3 of the event is available here.)

 Patricia Limerick: Mr. McPhee is known for his extraordinary, memorable characterizations of voices, and that made me wonder if he had ever met anyone too dull to be quoted and made something of.
 Have you ever met someone too dull to do anything with?

 John McPhee: You bet [laughs].
 Well, you never know when you start out.
 You never know when you start a project where it’s going to go.
 You can only get some conceptual idea, call somebody up, and start in.
-And sure, it works out that some people are more interesting than others, and some situations are — let me give you two examples.
+And sure, it works out that some people are more interesting than others, and some situations are—let me give you two examples.
 I went down to Valparaiso, Chile, and all kinds of ports in between on a merchant ship for one project.
 There are 36 people in the crew.
 If one of them is not interesting, there’s going to be someone who is.
 The most interesting person on the ship was the captain, but if he hadn’t been, it would have been someone else.

 And then, a truck driver read that story and wrote me a letter and said, “Why don’t you come out on a highway with us?”
 I met him five years later in Georgia.
 He’s the owner-driver of a chemical tanker leaving for the West Coast.
-The first thing he said to me — I’d just met him a moment ago — was, “This may not work out.
+The first thing he said to me—I’d just met him a moment ago—was, “This may not work out.
 I completely understand and if it’s not working out for you, I will take you to the next airport anywhere, and don’t worry about it.”
 And I got out in Tacoma.
 It was a great ride.
 But the thing is, you just don’t know in advance, and that driver very sensitively recognized that.

 Sometimes I’ve had pieces not work out at all because they just didn’t gel.
 But usually you get together with somebody who has a certain expertise and you follow them through their work.
 You sort of fade into the background and watch them, and it usually works out.